CXu0630/CarbonArchive/1.0 Carbon Primer for Architects/1.7 LCIA Methodologies/CED.md

 Parent:
 ---
 ## Definition
-Cumulative Energy Demand (CED) is based a method published by Ecoinvent and assesses primary energy usage.
+Cumulative Energy Demand (CED) is based a method published by Ecoinvent in 1997 and assesses primary energy usage as well as energy categories.
 This methodology is used to generate [[1.2.4 CED]] databases.